rockchalkwushock/Bro2Brew_App/README.md

 ### Use Case
 Why is this app useful?
 Well if you love good craft beers like I do then you know the best place to find them are micro-breweries.
 This app will lead you to all those local "diamonds in the rough" and their amazing brews!

+### Future Features
+  * Ratings of Breweries.
+  * Ratings for beers at breweries.
+  * User Beer & Brewery Rating Service.

 ### Technical
   * This app is built on the front-end using HTML5, CSS3, Javascript, jQuery, & Bootstrap.